ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Catalog

 Apart from the aforementioned 145, the remaining objects in our catalog do not have reliably measured ALMA counterparts, however the ALMA continuum map at 1.2 mm still overlaps significantly with our mosaics, and as such it is still possible to extract the ALMA upper limits at the positions of our sources.
 We begin the extraction of upper limits by isolating a sub-sample of sources in our catalogue that do not have an ALMA counterpart in the continuum catalogue, but still fall within an ALMA map.
 The objects that fall outside of ALMA coverage have been flagged with $\texttt{alma\_coverage}=0$.
 Within each field, we have used an approach similar to the original flux density extraction of Fujimoto et al. (2022; in prep) and measured the flux density from the central pixel on the ALMA map.
 As the uncertainty on the measured flux density we adopted the noise level of the entire map (as described in Fujimoto et al. 2022, in prep), calibrated to the area of the beam.
-In total, this results in 30,586/217,958 ALMA upper limit measurements.
+This procedure results in 30,586 galaxies with a 1.2 mm upper limit, which is equivalent to $\sim 14 \%$ of the combined catalog source count of 217,958.
 While these are only upper limits, the addition of an extra constraint in the FIR will significantly enhance the quality of panchromatic SED fitting.
 For example, these measurements can help to compute the upper limits on the dust mass ($M_{\rm dust}$), for objects up to $z\sim 7$, and the infrared luminosity $L_{\rm IR}$ above $z \sim 9$.
 This is due to the fact that the 1.2 mm stops sampling the rest-frame continuum above 150 $\mu$m at $z\sim7$, which is required for robust calculations of the dust mass (e.g. see discussion in \citealt{berta16} and \citealt{kokorev21}).
 In return, however, the 80-120 $\mu$m regime will then become available for 1.2 mm photometry at $z=9$, which would allow to sample the peak of the FIR emission and allow to impose tighter constraints on both total infrared luminosity $L_{\rm IR}$ and the dust temperature - $T_{\rm dust}$.
 This naturally depends on how dusty, high-$z$ galaxies actually are, and whether the commonly used optically thin dust approximation will apply to them.